jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 > You can see an example of an adapter that does exactly that with the `GravatarHttpServiceClient`.

 We recommend that you do not inject instances from the vendor's SDK into your class, but instead only inject the dependencies that it requires to create those types in your adapter.
-Otherwise you are coupling the vendors SDK to your modules, which should be avoided if possible.
+Otherwise, you are coupling the vendors SDK to your modules, which should be avoided if possible.

 A note about testability.